Money stress is killing me. How can I stop stressing about money?

 Automate your finances.
 This will reduce the amount of time you need to spend jumping in and out of your bank accounts to set things up he should make sure that bills are paid on time and that savings happen automatically.
 You can also find apps that will give you real-time information on when and where you’re spending your money.

 Dealing with debt.
-Make sure you are making the minimum payments on all your debts to avoid further interest adding to your debt.
-Decide on a plan for dealing with your debt whether that’s using methods like the debt snowball or the debt avalanche to start freeing yourself of this source financial and money stress.
+Make sure you make minimum payments on all your debts to avoid further interest adding to your debt.
+Decide on a plan for dealing with your debt, whether using methods like the debt snowball or the debt avalanche, to start freeing yourself of this financial and money stress source.

 Money stress is killing me table

 |Begin with the End in Mind||Define your financial goals and envision the life you want.
 Develop a clear vision to motivate and guide your actions.|

 |Get Your Sh*t Together||Take control of your finances by organizing and assessing your financial situation.
 Create a comprehensive financial plan.|

 |Build an Emergency Fund||Establish a safety net by saving money to cover unexpected expenses and emergencies.|